ChiaraDG/MultivariateODS_LMM/LHS/README.md

 To be able to reproduce the results one would need the original data from the Lung Health Study, load the files `ACML.R` and `FitImputeFunsMILHS.R`, and run the code in `runBivLHS.R`.

-The resulting table will contain:
+After running `runBivLHS.R`, the resulting table will contain:

 1. Estimated coefficients and standard errors for all the covariates includes in the model.